-- 4.58 Capacity studies indicate that the new development will deliver around 5,500 dwellings.
-Each Weston Village will be planned with the objective of integrating employment and facilities so as to maximise their sustainability. - 4.59 As part of the detailed delivery mechanisms applied through the employment-led approach, residential development will be released in 250 unit tranches with each tranch being supported with necessary employment provision.
-This builds in a review mechanism to ensure adequate employment is being provided to balance the residential and will form part of a Planning Condition attached to any planning approval.
+- 4.58 Capacity studies indicate that the new development will deliver about 5,500 dwellings.
+Each Weston Village will be planned with the objective of integrating employment and facilities so as to maximise their sustainability. - As part of the detailed delivery mechanisms applied through the employment-led approach, residential development will be released in 250 unit tranches with each tranche being supported with necessary employment provision.
+This will be subject to a review mechanism to ensure adequate employment is being provided to balance the residential and will form part of a planning condition attached to any planning approval.